jonasjacek/responsive-images/README.md

 ## Responsive images in HTML

 Responsive images in HTML are a method for providing the browser with multiple image sources for an image slot.
-The browser selects an image, depending on display density, size of the image element in the page, or any number of other factors.
+The user agent (e.g. browser) selects an image, depending on display density, size of the image element in the page, or any number of other factors.
 The following selection methods are available:

 ### Device-pixel-ratio-based selection